The following history was written on the occasion of AAFE’s 40th anniversary in 2014.

 Chris Kui concludes, “Today I think we are able to work with a broader strata of people throughout the city, building coalitions, talking to legislators and then going out and making policy changes.
 So it’s not just organizing direct action, but it’s really using protest as part of the strategy tool kit, but at the same time putting forth potential positive solutions.”

 On the bitterly cold evening of January 21, 1985, the residents of 54 Eldridge St. were forced to rely on portable electric heaters because the building had no centralized heat or hot water.
 That night, the strain on the old wiring in the dilapidated tenement was too much, and a fire started.
 It spread quickly, destroying the building.
 Tragically, two elderly tenants were killed and 125 left homeless.

-During its first 10 years serving Chinatown, Asian Americans for Equality had been witness terrible housing conditions throughout the neighborhood.
+During its first 10 years serving Chinatown, Asian Americans for Equality had witnessed terrible housing conditions throughout the neighborhood.
 Its focus on tenant organizing, fighting illegal landlord practices and educating people about their rights had made a significant difference.
 But the awful events on Eldridge Street that night showed very clearly that those early efforts would be insufficient.
 In order to make greater strides, AAFE would need to find a way to create new housing options.